truenas/documentation/README.md

 ## Build Locally

-Finally, the documentation website is ready to be built locally.
+Finally, the documentation website is ready to be built locally. `cd` into the cloned repo.
 To build the website locally, type

 ```bash